Bill charging the knight when he thinks killed Ted.

 Interrogator: Look, I want to know why you claim to be Sigmund Freud.

 Freud: Why do you insist I'm not Sigmund Freud?

 Interrogator: Why do you keep asking me these questions?

 The scene with the future council.
 Words cannot describe.

 Sadly, the version of Robbi Robb's "In Time" that plays in this scene (with the awesome, awesome lead guitar) is commercially unavailable.
-It is up on Youtube, however, and with a little finesse one can easily create an .mp3 file from it.
+It is up on Youtube, however, and with a two free programsnote Youtube Downloader and MPEG Streamclip and a little know-how one can easily create an .mp3 file from it.